Marbach (Neckar) station: History

 The largest crowd at the station was in June 1934 for the celebration of the 175th birthday of the poet and dramatist, Friedrich Schiller, who was born in the town.
 A special train, called the Schiller-Zug, brought thousands of visitors to the festival, theatrical events and parades.
 It was a major part of the National Socialist solstice celebrations, as Schiller was born on 10 November.

 In the last days of World War II retreating troops of the Wehrmacht blew up the Neckar River viaduct.
 Air strikes inflicted heavy damage to the Beihingen-Heutingsheim–Bietigheim section of the line.
 The Marbach–Bietigheim line was never restored to operation, as its reconstruction was not considered worthwhile.
 On 29 September 1966, Deutsche Bundesbahn closed passenger services on the Bottwar Valley Railway.
 Although this line had once been one of the most heavily used narrow gauge railways in south western Germany, the trains were now replaced by buses.
 From 1968 freight traffic was abandoned north of Steinheim.
 The line to Steinheim and the branch line to Marbach power station were standardised.

 In order to connect Marbach to the Stuttgart S-Bahn, the station was rebuilt and the line was electrified for the time being to Marbach.
 On 28 September 1980, S-Bahn line S 4 opened, allowing a direct connection to Stuttgart.
 In 1989, freight traffic was abandoned to Steinheim.
 Although the last section of the Bottwar Valley Railway to the junction with the line to the power station has never officially been closed, it is now overgrown by trees and shrubs.

-From the end of 2012, Backnang will replace Marbach as the terminus of line S 4, making the Backnang–Ludwigsburg line passable again without changing trains.
+From the end of 2012, Backnang replaced Marbach as the terminus of line S 4, making the Backnang–Ludwigsburg line passable again without changing trains.
 Deutsche Bahn rebuilt the line and the stations between Marbach and Backnang for this project from December 2005.
 A plan to reactivate the Bottwar Valley Railway from Marbach to Beilstein that emerged in the 1990s is opposed by the state of Baden-Wuerttemberg and the municipalities due to its high estimated cost and uncertain revenue.